Story Poster

 Riley Leonard then stepped onto the field for his Notre Dame debut that has been over eight months in the making.
 It wasn’t smooth sailing to start for Leonard as he collected a bad snap but hit Jaden Greathouse over the middle for a first down.
 The Fair Hope, Alabama native then used his legs that made him famous to convert another third down.
 A third-down screen to Beaux Collins set up a Mitch Jeter field goal.

 The 12th man made themselves known once again as the Irish defense committed offsides and defensive pass interference on the same play.
-Fortunately, defensive coordinator Al Golden dialed up the third-down pressure, forcing Connor Weigman to throw out of the pressure.
+Fortunately, defensive coordinator Al Golden dialed up the third-down pressure, forcing Conner Weigman to throw out of the pressure.

 A&M’s defensive front continued to cause Leonard problems as he had virtually no time to process.
 Besides a couple of first down tosses to Kris Mitchell and Jayden Thomas, the Irish didn’t have much going.
 Especially on third down.